 Schwarzsee, also known as the Black Lake translated, is a serene spot in the midst of the Alps next to the luxurious alpine city, Kitzbühel.

 🗺️ What and where is the Black Lake?

-Kitzbühel is famous for its numerous ruff sports competitions, such as skiing, Tennis, and Mountain bike world cups, and for being the home of numerous international celebrities.
+Kitzbühel in Tyrol is famous for its numerous ruff sports competitions, such as skiing, Tennis, and Mountain bike world cups, and for being the home of numerous international celebrities.

 Nearby, a lake is situated, known to the locals as “Schwarzsee” or literally translated into English “Black Lake”.

 The lake has an approx. surrounding of 15ha and a depth of 7 m.

 It is a lovely place to hang out in summer and winter, but especially in summer the place is filled with visitors either enjoying a warm swim or a lovely picnic with family or friends around the lake’s natural habitat.